Changissnz/goals/README.md

 becomes to maintain the functionalities and
 enhance well-being.
 But some regions of the
 U.S.A. really are ahead by some metrics.
-But from my perspective, those regions might
+From my perspective, those regions might
-be a little vain.
+be a little vain but at least they have
+something to show for besides from mass
+appeal, mass marketing, and self-promotion.
+In other words, some regions are more
+constructive and research-oriented.

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------